how to manage excess scalp sebum and hard water build up naturally

 Aloe Vera Rosemary Essential oil Scalp Mask

-Apply pure aloe vera gel to your scalp and massage it in fully.
+Mix about 1 tablespoon of aloe vera gel and 10 drops of rosemary oil together in a small container (adjust the amounts according to personal preferences and hair length, you can also double or triple the amount and store it in a bottle with a tightly fitted cap).
+Apply the mask to your scalp and massage it in fully, you can also apply this to the length of the hair.
 Let it sit for 30 minutes.
-You can wrap your hair in a hot wet towel if you like.
+You can wrap your hair in a hot wet towel if you like..
 Then, rinse thoroughly in the shower, while combing through your scalp and hair.

 Apple Cider Vinegar Build Up Rinse